Skip to navigation Skip to content

 UCPs are assessed on an individual basis.
 Customers may be entitled to access a UCP in the following situations:

-• to access a portion of a Social Security arrears payment where the customer has not had access to their usual amount of discretionary funds in the previous fortnight
+• to access a portion of a Social Security arrears payment where the customer has not had access to their usual amount of discretionary funds in the previous fortnight, or

 • to access up to 50% of Family Tax Benefit (FTB) reconciliation payments

-A UCP should not be confused with a Restricted Direct Payment (RDP).
+Note: a UCP should not be confused with a Restricted Direct Payment (RDP).
 An RDP is a payment for priority needs that cannot be paid using the standard Income Management payment methods such as BasicsCard, BPay, direct credit, Scheduled Transfer or one-off payments to a Third Party Organisation.
 Usually, the only option for the customer is to pay for the expense by cash.
-For more information see, Restricted Direct Payments (RDP).
+For more details, see Restricted Direct Payments (RDP).

 RDPs should only be granted in exceptional circumstances and are assessed and approved by the National Business Gateway (NBG).